VectorInstitute/fed-rag/examples/knowledge_stores/ra-dit-ks/README.md

 ## Using the Knowledge Store

-Once the container is `healthy` status, then we can use
+Once the container has `healthy` status, then we can use

 ### Using with fed-rag